syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 ## Specifying Page Properties

-Each section has its own page setup properties such as page size, orientation, margins, borders, etc.
+Each section has its own page setup properties such as page size, orientation, margins, borders, and more.

 The following code example shows how to set the page setup properties